 “Don’t become a mere recorder of facts, but try to penetrate the mystery of their origin.”
 Ivan Pavlov (winner of The Nobel Prize in Physiology or Medicine in 1904).

 Biology is a rapidly developing science which is having and will continue to have far reaching ramifications for the world and society.
-Our department comprises five members of teaching staff, two full-time technicians and is well resourced with a plethora of practical equipment and stimulus material including a hippopotamus skull, a preserved human brain, a stuffed platypus and an eight foot model of the DNA double helix.
+Our department comprises six members of teaching staff, two full-time technicians and is well resourced with a plethora of practical equipment and stimulus material including a hippopotamus skull, a preserved human brain, a stuffed platypus and an eight foot model of the DNA double helix.

 Is there such a thing as ‘good bacteria’?
 Why does bread taste sweet after chewing?